icmp-echo/env-sensor/README.md

 smoke alarm

-camera for location monitoring
+video surveillance

-web-server for current status remote view
+web-server for remote operation and data statistics

+door sensors

 screen for live view on hardware